mer-hybris/hadk.sailfishos.org/overview.rst

 The build area root directory
 `````````````````````````````

-In this guide, we refer to the SDK directory hosting Platform SDK, Targets, and
+In this guide, we refer to the SDK directory hosting Platform SDK,
-Ubuntu chroot with the environment variable ``$PLATFORM_SDK_ROOT``.
-With one SDK target
+Build Tools, and Ubuntu chroot with the environment variable
-spanning 0.5-1GB, you need around 3GB of space in total.
+``$PLATFORM_SDK_ROOT``.
+You need around 10GB of space in total.

 Build components
 ````````````````